Peru is a stunning country rich in both cultural history and natural wonders.

 It’s no wonder they’re nicknamed “The Poor Man’s Galapagos” – a name that doesn’t really do them justice, to be honest.

 You’re not allowed to disembark on the islands, as they’re a protected reserve – so the only way to see them is on a boat tour.

 The tours depart from a few locations, the most popular of which is Paracas.
 It takes about 30 mins to get to the islands (the waters can be choppy so take some seasickness tablets if you’re not great with boats).

 The tours normally spend around an hour circling the islands – with a guide pointing out the wildlife and telling you about the different species you’re seeing.

-Our guide was a fount of knowledge - talking us through the history of the islands - they actually fuelled Peru’s guano (bird poop that was used as fertiliser - boom and why they’re protected today.
+Our guide was a font of knowledge – talking us through the islands’ history – they actually fuelled Peru’s guano (bird poop that was used as fertilizer – boom and why they’re protected today.

 Try and book in for a tour on a smaller boat as it gives you a much more intimate experience.

 Putting the Grand Canyon to shame, Peru’s stunning Colca Canyon is a must-see for anyone visiting Peru.
 If you’re an active traveler, a day trip to the Colca Canyon simply won’t suffice.